 City Council Member

 Bob is a graduate of the University of Scranton and the University of California Hastings College of the Law.
-Bob uses his 25 years of practice as a business lawyer to help prepare law students, sometimes serving as an adjunct professor at the law schools at University of Denver and the University of Colorado.
+He uses his 25 years of practice as a business lawyer to help prepare law students, sometimes serving as an adjunct professor at the law schools at the University of Denver and the University of Colorado.